Kamire-J/interview_answers/question_one/README.md

 In order to run the application make sure gcc compiler is installed in your coding environment.
 To run the script in bash:
-* Run gcc -o fibonacci fibonaci.c to compile the code into fibonnaci
+* Run **gcc -o fibonacci fibonaci.c** to compile the code into fibonnaci
-* Check the ouput of the code by run ./fibonnaci.
+* Check the ouput of the code by run **./fibonnaci**.
 Note this is done in the same folder where the compiled folder resides.